NEW 📗Story: Tap

 Property law in Vekllei recognises three competing claims:

 Initial occupancy heavily favours the Public through the municipality.
 After five years, the Steward’s claim strengthens substantially.
 After fifteen years, Steward claims typically dominate.
 After twenty-five years, they become nearly uncontestable.
-The land Sovereign “owns itself” under Vekllei law and its rights are determined by dedicated courts separate from the state, which provide a check against abuse.
+The land Sovereign “owns itself” under Vekllei law and its rights are determined by dedicated courts separate from the state, which provide a check against abuse and also hold a religious, animistic weight in many parts of the country.

 This is practical ownership through strengthened legal claims rather than formal title transfer.
 A family occupying a home for twenty years possesses it in the Vekllei sense – a claim so robust it functions as ownership, passable to children, though children must establish their own place in the community.

 In provincial areas, housing follows the same general logic but without the municipal apparatus.
 A farm occupied for a generation is, in practice, the family’s farm.
-The same three-party property framework applies, but the Public’s claim is represented by the republican government rather than a local assembly, and in practice this means looser oversight and stronger steward claims emerging earlier.
+The same three-party property framework applies, but the Public’s claim is represented by the republican government rather than a local assembly, and in practice this means relaxed oversight and a reliable claim to stewardship emerging earlier.

 Transport & Travel #